Table of Contents

 **click to enlarge**

-Offering key metrics on viewer engagement as well as retention, this social media analytics report template will allow you to improve the visual content you produce as well as tailor it to the needs, preferences, and interests of your target audience.
+Offering key metrics on viewer engagement as well as retention, this social media analytics report example will allow you to improve the visual content you produce as well as tailor it to the needs, preferences, and interests of your target audience.

 Plus, KPIs like total watch time and video views will help you understand what is and isn’t working, allowing you to make essential tweaks to your YouTube strategy over time.
-A social media report example that every business should explore, regardless of industry or sector.
+A report example that every business should explore, regardless of industry or sector.